matthewfranglen/postgresql-fdw/slides/06-foreign-data-wrappers.md

 ![Scan Flow Chart](resources/fdw-scan.png)

-Can batch the request to be made
+Can batch the requests to be made

 Trade off first row speed for all row speed?